WOOLWICH ARSENAL, THE CLUB THAT CHANGED FOOTBALL

 For the first time we also look at what it was like to be a spectator at Woolwich Arsenal – and as an away supporter during the era.
 We’ve found details of the supporters own band, the dancers, and the fireworks made in the Torpedo Factory.
 No one had seen the likes of it before.
-Woolwich Arsenal FC was in fact a revolution in the making.
+Woolwich Arsenal FC was in fact a football revolution.

 Our book also has the stories over 50 players who graced the Woolwich Arsenal colours – from those who gained the club promotion and played in the FA Cup semi finals, to those who played in historic matches – such as the first ever Arsenal league game, the final game at Plumstead, the first game at Highbury and so on.

-The club’s progress in the League is examined season by season, and there is a rare insight into the world of football in the late 19th and early 20th centuries with a detailed look at the teams that Arsenal played in the FA Cup – some of whom (like Arsenal) survived, some of whom are sadly no longer with us.
+The club’s progress in the League is examined season by season, and there is a rare insight into the world of football in the late 19th and early 20th centuries with a detailed look at the teams that Arsenal played in the FA Cup.

 Such is the depth of analysis in this book that we have included details of club managers who have previously been removed from all records of the club.
 You will find details of the grounds the club played at, the shareholders, the directors and… well, just about everything.

 The book has been written by the founders of the Arsenal History Society, Tony Attwood, Andy Kelly, Mark Andrews.
 The Society is part of AISA, the Arsenal Independent Supporters Association.
-It is published by Hamilton House, and costs £14.95 plus postage.
+The volume is published by Hamilton House, and costs £14.95 plus postage.